herver1971/geoexpress-visor/docs/index.rst

-.. geonode_provider documentation master file, created by sphinx-quickstart You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. geoexpress-visor documentation master file, created by sphinx-quickstart You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.